masich/SaveMyEyes/README.md

 * Some general predefined work and break time interval sets.
 * Time settings selected by the user into local storage.
 * Automatically pauses and resumes timer by tracking user activity.
+* Sends reminder notifications based on the time presets selected by the user.

 The app is built using ```SwiftUI``` and requires macOS 10.15 to run.